If you're visiting us for the first

 of Working Papers challenging the conventional view

-of energy in society, and proposing a more promising vision, the project is evolving
+of energy in society, and proposing a more promising vision, the project has evolved

 A working paper entitled 'Beyond The Fire Age',